-that courts have used to determine if a person is dealing firearms in the "regular course of trade or business," including: (1) selling guns unused or still in their original packaging, (2) the repetitive sale of guns, (3) selling guns for profit, (4) re-selling guns shortly after obtaining them, (5) selling multiple guns of the same make and model, and (6) expressing a willingness or ability to obtain guns upon request.
+• It should create a numerical threshold stipulating that a person who sells or offers for sale five or more firearms in any 12-month period is presumed to be "engaged in the business" of selling firearms.
+This threshold should be set at five firearms, and would serve as a rebuttable presumption that an individual is selling firearms in the "regular course of trade or business," clarifying the amended language in § 921(a)(21)(C).
+In addition to this numerical threshold, the new proposed rule should codify a set of factors that courts have used to determine if a person is dealing firearms in the "regular course of trade or business," including: (1) selling guns unused or still in their original packaging, (2) the repetitive sale of guns (selling guns at more than one point in time), (3) selling guns for profit, (4) re-selling guns shortly after obtaining them, (5) selling multiple guns of the same make and model, (6) selling multiple guns in a single transaction, and (7) expressing a willingness or ability to obtain guns upon request.

-If an individual sells or offers for sale five guns or more in any 12-month period, these other factors would be required to strongly outweigh the presumption that the person is "in the business" of selling firearms.
+If an individual sells or offers for sale five guns or more in any 12-month period, an absolute or almost absolute absence of these other factors would be required to outweigh the presumption that the person is "in the business" of selling firearms.
 However, if an individual sells or offers for sale four guns or fewer in any 12-month period, the new proposed rule would not create a presumption that the individual is selling firearms outside the "regular course of trade or business."
 Instead, the analysis would be similar to that of the current regime: it would weigh the factors codified by the proposed rule.

 - It should clarify that any person who falls before the five-gun threshold is not affirmatively released from the licensing and regulation regime.
-The new proposed rule should explicitly state that it is still possible for someone who sells or offers for sale fewer than five firearms per year to qualify as a dealer under the GCA.
+The new proposed rule should explicitly state that it is still possible for someone who sells or offers for sale fewer than five firearms in any 12-month period to qualify as a dealer under the GCA.
 The analysis in cases with fewer than five gun sales will rely on the set of factors codified by the NPRM, as outlined above.
-This clarification to the new rule ensures that bona fide dealers are not able to avoid licensing and regulation simply because they sell or offer to sell fewer than five firearms per year, 26 and that prosecutors are not required to prove that an individual who sold or offered to sell a specific number of firearms before that person can be convicted of dealing firearms without a license. - Clarify the definition of "personal collection" to include only firearms obtained or possessed for personal use.
-The GCA's statutory exemption for those who sell "all or part of [their] personal collection of firearms" would still apply, regardless of the number of guns an individual sells or offers to sell.27 The new proposed rule should clarify the term "personal collection" to include only those firearms obtained for a person's own personal use, and not those obtained for the purpose of selling or trading.
-The definition should also clarify that, as with dealer-owned firearms, guns are not considered a part of a person's personal collection until the owner has possessed them for at least one year, unless they were obtained through inheritance.28
+This clarification to the new rule ensures that bona fide dealers are not able to avoid licensing and regulation simply because they sell or offer to sell fewer than five firearms in a 12-month period, 25 and that prosecutors are not required to prove that an individual who sold or offered to sell a specific number of firearms before that person can be convicted of dealing firearms without a license. - It should clarify that the terms "devote time, attention, and labor to dealing in firearms" and "repetitive purchase and resale of firearms" are fully satisfied when the numerical threshold outlined above is met.
+In particular, the new proposed rule should clarify that these terms do not create distinct requirements for the number of sales sufficient to trigger the licensing regime.
+Instead, a finding that an individual sells or offers for sale firearms as a "regular course of trade or business" is sufficient to meet the sales volume requirements in the other parts of the "engaged in the business" definition. - Clarify the definition of "personal collection" to include only firearms obtained or possessed for personal use.
+The GCA's statutory exemption for those who sell "all or part of [their] personal collection of firearms" would still apply, regardless of the number of guns an individual sells or